the-turing-way/the-turing-way/book/website/ethical-research/ethics-open-source-governance.md

 What if they’re missing viewpoints that were obvious if only the governance committee was more than one person?

 Relying on technology to be your governance is equally risky.
-Technology can be an incredible tool, but so long as it’s the only tool you have making governance decisions, it’s likely to be a potential problem.
+Technology can be an incredible tool, but so long as it’s the only tool you have put in place for making governance decisions, it’s likely to be a potential problem.
 This is why it is important to start the process of governance selections with self-reflection, so that you are aware of all the requiremeents in the projects and prepared to implement ethical measures for them.

 (er-ethics-open-source-governance-summary)=